 How to Buy Souvenirs in Seattle

-The first step to buying great souvenirs to bring back from Seattle is deciding what kind of souvenir you’re looking for.
+The first step to buying great souvenirs in Seattle is deciding what kind of souvenir you’re looking for.
 By my own personal calculations there are really just three types of souvenirs:

 In Seattle, the best place to get branded souvenirs is actually (and arguably, sadly) the big box stores near Pike Place Market.
 The Walgreens drugstore located near the market entrance has the largest selection of Seattle souvenirs including keychains, coffee mugs, T-shirts, snow globes, and a variety of other small plastic items.
 Target, which also has an urban location adjacent to Pike Place Market has a smaller selection of branded Seattle souvenirs, though it is a bit tucked away.

-Within the heart of Pike Place Market, there are also a few places to purchase branded Seattle merchandise souvenirs including simply Seattle’s Streetfront store and a small booth of keychains and magnets located in the heart of Pike Place Market’s main market hall.
+Within the heart of Pike Place Market, there are also a few places to purchase branded Seattle merchandise souvenirs including Simply Seattle’s street front store and a small booth of keychains, postcards, and magnets, called Swanbergs Gifts, located in the heart of Pike Place Market’s main market hall.

 If you can’t tell already, I’m a little biased against overly advertorial souvenirs, whether they’re from Seattle or from my list of best souvenirs from other destinations.
 I think the best souvenirs from Seattle are unique artful objects.